 Peggy Orenstein is the author, most recently, of Cinderella Ate My Daughter: Dispatches from the Front Lines of the New Girlie-Girl Culture.
-Her previous books include The New York Times best-selling memoir,Waiting for Daisy; Flux: Women on Sex, Work, Kids, Love and Life in a Half-Changed World;and the best-selling SchoolGirls: Young Women, Self-Esteem and the Confidence Gap.
-A . . . → Read More: Memo to the “Hippest Town in NJ:” Please Stop Painting Yourself Pink
+Her previous books include The New York Times best-selling memoir,Waiting for Daisy; Flux: Women on Sex, Work, Kids, Love and Life in a Half-Changed World;and the best-selling SchoolGirls: Young Women, Self-Esteem . . . → Read More: Memo to the “Hippest Town in NJ:” Please Stop Painting Yourself Pink

 Breast Cancer Action (BCAction) in the San Francisco Bay area was one of the first breast cancer organizations to raise concerns formally about the cancer industry and profiteering in the name of breast cancer.
-In 2002 Breast Cancer Action started the Think Before You Pink® (TB4UP) campaign, which calls for transparency and accountability by companies that take part . . . → Read More: 8.
+In 2002 Breast Cancer Action started the Think Before You Pink® (TB4UP) campaign, which calls for transparency and accountability . . . → Read More: 8.
 Taking Action Against Pinkwashing: An Interview with Breast Cancer Action’s Karuna Jaggar

 KomenWatch (www.komenwatch.org) is a public service website aimed at “sharing information and generating critical discussion about the largest breast cancer fundraiser in the world, Susan G. Komen for the Cure®.”
-The KomenWatch website includes a large, searchable database of news sources and other articles – dating back to the 1990s – that highlight public concerns about . . . → Read More: “The Scent of Exploitation”
+The KomenWatch website includes a large, searchable database of news sources and other articles – dating back to the 1990s – . . . → Read More: “The Scent of Exploitation”

 …the root causes of breast cancer remain unchanged?